opendocsg/opendoc-dwp-mobile/E-commerce Order.md

 1. Open the E-commerce order mini-app.
 2. Tap **Accounts**.
 3. Tap on the corporate billing request.
 4. Tap **Yes**.
-When you see a success page, it means your corporate billing account has been added successfully.
+5. If the authentication is successful, you will see a page with the message, **Success!**
-5. (If you have not set up before) Tap **Proceed to setup** to set up your [agency approval settings](https://mobilefaq.digitalworkplace.gov.sg/e-commerce%20order.html#how-do-i-set-up-my-agency-approval-settings).
+6. (If you have not set up before) Tap **Proceed to setup** to set up your agency approval settings.

-The corporate billing request **expires in 2 min**.
-If it does, you will need to set up corporate billing again at the e-commerce store.
+Tip: the corporate billing request expires in 2 minutes.
+If that happens, you will need to set up corporate billing again at the e-commerce store.

-### I could not set up corporate billing with my work email.
-Why?
+### I could not set up corporate billing with my work email address.

-This may happen due to the following reasons:
+This may be due to the following reasons:

-* It could be a typo for your email.
-Please check the email entered and try again.
+* There was a typo in the email address.
+Please check that the email address was spelled correctly.
+If not, please re-enter the email address and try again.
 * Your agency may not have subscribed to this mall.
 Please check with your agency for more information.
 * There was an issue linking the corporate billing to your e-commerce account or work email.
 Please contact the e-commerce store or agency helpdesk for help.

 ### I did not receive a push notification that asks me to authenticate the corporate billing request.
-This may have happened because:

-* You have turned off push notifications for DWP Mobile.
-[Turn on push notifications](https://mobilefaq.digitalworkplace.gov.sg/Technical%20Support.html#3-push-notification)
-* Unknown technical issues.
-We are aware that some users do not receive push notifications even though they have turned on the notifications for the app.
-We are unsure why this happens, but we are working on it!
+The push notifications for DWP Mobile may have been turned off for your phone.
+[See how you can turn on the notifications.](https://mobilefaq.digitalworkplace.gov.sg/Technical%20Support.html#3-push-notification)

 If you did not receive a push notification, you can still [set up corporate billing](https://mobilefaq.digitalworkplace.gov.sg/e-commerce%20order.html#how-do-i-set-up-corporate-billing).

-### The app tells me that my corporate billing request has expired.
+### My corporate billing request has expired.
-If it expires, you will need to set up corporate billing again at the e-commerce store again.
+You will need to set up corporate billing again at the e-commerce store again.

-Corporate billing requests expire after **2 min**.
+Tip: corporate billing requests expire after 2 minutes.
 For a smoother setup process, ensure that your phone is ready at hand while you are setting up corporate billing.

-### I cannot see the pending corporate billing request in the Accounts page.
+### I could not see the pending corporate billing request in the Accounts page.
-This may have happened because:
+This may be due to the following reasons:
-* The Accounts page has not been updated.
+* The Accounts page was not updated.
+Refresh the page by pulling down and releasing it.
 * Your corporate billing request has expired.

-Try refreshing the Accounts page by pulling down and releasing the page.
-If that does not work, try setting up corporate billing again at the e-commerce store.
+You will have to set up corporate billing again.

-For a smoother setup process, ensure that your phone is ready at hand while you are setting up corporate billing.
+Tip: For a smoother setup process, ensure that your phone is ready at hand while you are setting up corporate billing.

-### The app tells me that the corporate billing setup was successful, but I do not see the corporate billing account in the Accounts page.
+### The app told me that the corporate billing setup was successful, but I did not see the corporate billing account in the Accounts page.
-This may have happened because:
+This may be due to the following reasons:
-* The Accounts page has not been updated.
-* There were errors on the e-commerce store’s end.

-Try refreshing the Accounts page by pulling down and releasing the page.
-If that does not work, try setting up corporate billing again at the e-commerce store.
+* The Accounts page was not updated.
+Refresh the page by pulling down and releasing it.
+* Your corporate billing request has expired.
+You will have to set up corporate billing again.

+Tip: For a smoother setup process, ensure that your phone is ready at hand while you are setting up corporate billing.

 ### If I have multiple work profiles, which agency will my corporate billing account be tied to?
-It depends on the agency you select during corporate billing setup in the E-commerce Order mini-app.
+It depends on the agency you select during corporate billing setup in the E-commerce Order mini-app:

-1. Tap on the **Agency** field.
+1. Tap **Agency**.
 2. Choose the agency you want to tie the corporate billing account to.
 3. Tap **Yes**.